JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 None of these features appear in the text of the Nicene Creed to which virtually all Christians subscribe as the encoding of their basic beliefs.

 The major break with Jesus' teaching came when Paul adapted what he knew of them to the needs of interested Jews and later to the gentiles.
 First Jesus became the expected Messiah then Christ the Redeemer.
-In this transition Jesus' death as signifying salvation from sin became a principal teaching somewhat like a "strange attractor" of chaos theory.
+In this transition Jesus' death as signifying salvation from sin became a principal teaching somewhat like a “strange attractor” of chaos theory.
 Additionally, both Jesus and God became located 'out-there-somewhere' and contactable only via the mediation of priest or long-dead saint, rather than being personally-available and indwelling, spirit forces .

 In the light of what we humans did to the Fourth Epochal Revelation, is it not logical and natural that the revelators should take precautions to avoid a disaster to the Fifth?

-It may be that they considered fundamentalism to be a major threat for it is the very hallmark of fundamentalism that, "autocratic and intolerant theologic egotism appear."
+It may be that they considered fundamentalism to be a major threat for it is the very hallmark of fundamentalism that, “autocratic and intolerant theologic egotism appear.”
 (1012)

 It appears to be that fundamentalism invariably transforms its sources into sacred objects—the Bible, the Koran, the Book of Mormon, The Urantia Book, etc,—with their content eventually becoming divine proclamations.
 One possible way to defeat such a fate for a new revelation could be to include unbelievable material that would permit critics, opponents, and skeptics to ridicule or vilify it.